LuckyTurtleDev/pybadge-high/README.md

  - **`bluescreen`** *(enabled by default)* —  show a bluescreen with error postion, when rust pancics

+ - **`bluescreen-message-nightly`** —  show also error message at bluescreen, when rust panics.

+	This features depends on rust nightly features and needs the nightly toolchain.
+It has no effect, when compiled with stable.
+Because it use nightly features it might break in future rust versions.

  - **`neopixel`** —  support for the Neopixel below the screen